Chaitalykundu/Web-Development/02-CSS/01-Basic/09-Border/Theory/01-border.md

 &nbsp;

-this is also the shorthand property for:
+This is also the shorthand property for (each border-width, border-style, border-color):

 - border-top
 - border-right